verbunk/docker-mosquitto/README.md

 docker-mosquitto
 ================

-Docker image for mosquitto
+Docker image for mosquitto.
+I'm tailoring this to work on a QNAP NAS under container station but it should be generic enough.
+It uses alpine linux to be as small as possible.

 ## Setup for Data Persistence

 Create three directories on your host:

-* /src/mqtt/config
+* /share/docker/mqtt/config
-* /src/mqtt/data
+* /share/docker/mqtt/data
-* /src/mqtt/log
+* /share/docker/mqtt/log

-Copy the files from the config directory of this project into /src/mqtt/config.
-Change them as needed for your particular needs.
+Copy the files from the config directory of this project into /share/docker/mqtt/config.
+Change the base paths for your particular needs.

 ## Run